 I am also a Cuddlist for parents and other adults who have children in their care.
 As a mother, and someone who has cared about children since I was a child, the discovery of how touch impacts parent-child relationships has moved me from a busy parent who was not available for my child, to one who offers warm eye contact, kind touch, and empowering words.
 I see the results in my child.
 As one who is passionate about communication that causes relationships that thrive, a retired speech and language therapist for children, and one who has been discovering the words to express my truth, it’s the communication of Cuddlist that has me jumping for joy.

 Would you like your child to talk with you?
 Share what they are dealing with?
 Would you like to insure your child’s success in life?

 Whether you’re thinking of having children or your children are elderly, effective communication, and working through conflict to greater closeness, is possible.
 Relationships where you feel free to be yourself completely and know that the other person is not going away.
-You can say everything and anything and know that you are loved.
+You can say anything and know that you are loved.
 You can share your dreams and be encouraged to follow them.

-Most people did not grow up in these relationships with their parents.
-Yet, to thrive, to be confident in who we are, to achieve what we’re capable of, safety to be ourselves, is required.
+To thrive, to be confident in who we are, to achieve what we’re capable of, safety to be ourselves, is required.

 When my journey as a Cuddlist began, here’s what I said.

 ” You deserve to know clearly what you want.
 To speak it and be heard, every time.
 To move away when something doesn’t work for you…in our session and in life.
 You deserve to trust yourself.